dddrrreee/cs49n-20spr/labs/README.md

      Since pi GPIO pins only state that whether an input voltage is 0 or 3.3v (read as a 1), we cannot connect analog devices directly.
      This lab shows how to use a cheap analog-to-digital (ADC) to convert these analog values to ones the pi can read.
+We'll be using it to connect to a microphone and a basic temperature sensor.

-  7. [lightstrip](6-ws2812b/): do the neopixel as part of basic devices?
+  7. [lightstrip](6-ws2812b/): having worked with LEDs, now we'll start moving to something a little more complicated.
+You'll write a driver to control individual pixels on a lightstrip, allowing you to make cool visual displays and laying the groundwork for future projects.
-     Have them make an equivalizer?
+     We'll be working off a datasheet again, and timing is really important for this one.

   8. [esp8622](8-esp): we show how to use an ESP8622 to communicate between r/pi's.